If you'd like to dedicate your career to protecting and serving others then consider a law enforcement or security job

 Most trading standards officers (TSOs) work for local councils to enforce rules on the buying, selling and hiring of goods and services.
 This includes being involved in the prevention, detection and prosecution of offences, as well as offering advice on consumer law.

-Your responsibilities may include visiting trade premises to carry out checks or respond to complaints, identifying potential hazards, investigating suspected offences, presenting evidence in court and giving legal advice to the public about consumer rights.
+Responsibilities include visiting trade premises to carry out checks or responding to complaints, identifying potential hazards, investigating suspected offences, presenting evidence in court and giving legal advice to the public about consumer rights.

 Find out more

-- Learn more about the law enforcement and security sector.
+- Explore the law enforcement and security sector.